 Providers are responsible for submission of accurate Claims.
-Molina requires coding of both diagnoses and procedures for all Claims.
+Passport requires coding of both diagnoses and procedures for all Claims.
 The required coding schemes are the International Classification of Diseases, 10th Revision, Clinical Modification ICD-10-CM for diagnoses.
-For procedures, the Healthcare Common Procedure Coding System Level 1 (CPT codes), Level 2 and 3 Healthcare Common Procedure Coding System (HCPCS codes) are required for professional and outpatient Claims.
+For procedures, the Healthcare Common Procedure Coding System, Current Procedural Terminology Level 1 (CPT codes), Level 2 and 3 (HCPCS codes) are required for professional and outpatient Claims.
 Inpatient hospital Claims require ICD-10-PCS (International Classification of Diseases, 10th Revision, Procedure Coding System).
-Furthermore, Molina requires that all Claims be coded in accordance with the HIPAA transaction code set guidelines and follow the guidelines within each code set.
+Furthermore, Passport requires that all Claims be coded in accordance with the HIPAA transaction code set guidelines and follow the guidelines within each code set.

-Molina utilizes a Claims adjudication system that encompasses edits and audits that follow State and Federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
+Passport utilizes a Claims adjudication system that encompasses edits and audits that follow Federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
 These payment rules include, but are not limited to, the following:

 - Manuals and Relative Value Unit (RVU) files published by the Centers for Medicare & Medicaid Services (CMS), including: - National Correct Coding Initiative (NCCI) edits, including procedure-to-procedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
-In the event a State benefit limit is more stringent/restrictive than a Federal MUE, Molina will apply the State benefit limit.
-Furthermore, if a professional organization has a more stringent/restrictive standard than a Federal MUE or State benefit limit the professional organization standard may be used. - In the absence of State guidance, Medicare National Coverage Determinations (NCD). - In the absence of State guidance, Medicare Local Coverage Determinations (LCD). - CMS Physician Fee Schedule RVU indicators. - Current Procedural Technology (CPT) guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
-Such payment policies may be more stringent than State and Federal guidelines. - Molina policies based on the appropriateness of health care and medical necessity. - Payment policies published by Molina.
+If a professional organization has a more stringent/restrictive standard than a Federal MUE the professional organization standard may be used. - Medicare National Coverage Determinations (NCD). - Medicare Local Coverage Determinations (LCD).

+- o CMS Physician Fee Schedule RVU indicators. - Current Procedural Technology (CPT) guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
+Such payment policies may be more stringent than Federal guidelines. - Passport policies based on the appropriateness of health care and medical necessity. - · Payment policies published by Passport.